The return of the ever popular ancient world sleuth

 At the same time, his original innocent mission is overshadowed by the machinations of his Uncle Fulvius, who is living in Alexandria with his partner Cassius for obscure reasons.
 Their involvement in local affairs already seems shady when they are joined by their crony, Falco's father, Geminus, a man well known for disreputable business practices.
 If the irrepressible Pa has had any hand in what has gone wrong at the Library, Falco knows he stands no chance...Author Profile

-Lindsey Davis began writing about the Romans with The Course of Honour
+Lindsey Davis has written twenty novels, beginning with The Course of Honour